BrightcoveConsultingReusableComponents/Cast-Player-Sample/README.md

 - $npm install json-stringify-pretty-compact
 - $node server.js

 After the server is setup and the application is registered, it's possible to use the chromecast debugger.
 Using a sender device that directs to your new application ID, connect to chromecast.
-Then, open your browser and try " <IP of your Chromecast>:9222 ".
+Then, open your browser and try &lt;IP of your Chromecast>:9222 .
 If it doesn't work, there might be a problem with the sender application (incorrect application ID), the server could not be accessible/online or some similar situation.
 Try to reboot the server and the chromecast.
 Changes on the developers console might take around 15 minutes to reload, although it's usually almost simultaneous.

 # Server - POST requests